unseemly/unseemly.github.io/index.md

     ].
 ].) five)
 ```
-It's in desperate need of an `if` macro, as well as one for function definition.
+It's really hard to read, because Unseemly doesn't have `if` statements
+ or recursive function definitions.
+But we can fix that!

 Here's what that `if` macro looks like,
  though the density of weird new syntax may make it hard to read: